a review by the Crow.

 Let’s get this out of the way: the Ultimate Edition is the version which should have been shown in theatres.
 Or for the best results: a mix of the two.

-WARNING: THIS SECTION CONTAINS ALL THE SPOILERS
+WARNING: THIS SECTION CONTAINS MAJOR SPOILERS

 We cut to somewhere in the Indian Ocean, where Kryptonite is uncovered, and from there, we cut to Nairomi, somewhere in Africa, where Lois Lane is to interview a local warlord.